kubevault/kubevault/docs/guides/hub-spoke/deploy-hub-spoke.md

 vault-agent-hub-vault   kubevault.com/vault  2m
 ```

-The AppBinding points at the hub's LoadBalancer address and carries `deploymentMode: RemoteAgent` in its parameters.
+The AppBinding points at the hub's LoadBalancer address and carries `deploymentMode: RemoteRelay` in its parameters.
 Spoke-side consumers authenticate to the hub Vault with a hub-issued ServiceAccount token via kubernetes auth; the matching Vault role and policy were created on the hub automatically.

 ## Step 5: Issue credentials for a spoke-local database